hexdee606/Automatic-MAC-Address-Changer/README.md

 ### **About**

-**AMC script helps you to change your network interface address (MAC) as per given interval time without interrupting your network(Internet).**
+**AMC script helps you to change your network interface address (MAC) as per given the interval time without interrupting your network(Internet).**